nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-13-First-Post.markdown

 * Multiplayer online gaming
 * Pre-game lobby that players can join or leave
 * Support for joining a session mid game
-* Multiple character skins to select from
+* Multiple character cosmetics to select from
 * Adjustable settings from main menu and in game

 Right now, the game is at a pre-alpha phase of development.
 This means that it is just experimental ideas and laying out the framework for how the game will be structured in the future.
 Here is a video showing the current project progress: